 That was in the last week of March.
 Since then, Synectic, a company owned by Mack Molding, has produced about 500 masks, 300 of which are at SVMC.
 The base of the newly designed mask was originally designed for snorkeling.
 But where the snorkel would usually come out, there are two filters to keep out the virus and bacteria.

-Read more about how Synectic and SVMC designed a new mask from a snorkeling mask here.
+Read more about how Synectic and SVMC designed a new mask from a snorkeling mask at wcax.

-About Synectic Product Development: Synectic Product Development is a full-scale product development company.
-Vertically integrated within the Mack Group, our capabilities allow us to take your design from concept all the way to full scale manufacturing.
-We strive for ingenuity, cost-effectiveness, and aesthetics in our designs.
-Learn more about our life saving medical device design services and see how we can help your next project.
+About Synectic Product Development: Synectic Product Development is an ISO 13485 certified, full-scale product development company.
+Vertically integrated within the Mack Group, our capabilities allow us to take your design from concept to production.
+With over 40 years of experience in design, development, and manufacturing, we strive for ingenuity, cost-effectiveness, and aesthetics in our designs.
+Learn more about our medical device design services and see how we can help your next project.